bsc-pm/tampi/README.md

 }
 ```

+Remember to link the application to the TAMPI library when compiling the application.
+In addition,
+the path to the `include` directory of TAMPI should be specified (e.g. `-I${TAMPI_HOME}/include`)
-Once added these changes, the application is ready to run with the interoperability
+in order to find the `TAMPI.h` header.
+Once added these changes, the application is ready to
-mechanism enabled.
-The application should be launched with the same commands as in
+run with the interoperability mechanism enabled.
+The application should be launched with
-the original hybrid version.
+the same commands as in the original hybrid version.

 ## API description